Can I Sue a Debt Collector?

 Keep in mind that the statute does NOT apply to taxes, business debts, or child support obligations.
-And note that it does not prevent a creditor from trying to collect its own debt (just third-party debt collectors and debt collection agencies).
+Note that it does not prevent an original creditor from trying to collect its own debt, just the third-party debt collectors and debt collection agencies.

 When You Can't Sue: Required Conduct of Debt Collectors